RPG-Alex/rust-micro-cms/rust-micro-cms/README.md

     <li><a href="#about-this-backend">About This Backend</a></li>
     <li><a href="#installation">Installation</a></li>
     <li><a href="#running">Running</a></li>
-    <li><a href="#contributing">Contributing</a></li>
   </ol>
 </details>

 ## About This Backend

 Rust Micro CMS Backend is designed as a robust foundation for the Rust Micro CMS, facilitating efficient data management and providing a RESTful API interface.
-It uses SQLx with SQLite to offer a performant, asynchronous interface to a file-based database, making database operations seamless and swift.
+It uses `r2d2` with `rusqlite` to offer a performant, synchronous interface to a file-based database, making database operations seamless and swift.
 This backend caters to the architectural needs of modern web applications by offering scalability, ease of deployment, and integrated security measures.

 ## Installation